Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials

 We evaluate the performance of the ASP and OMP solvers with default parameters on several low-diversity datasets, which arise for example in automated workflows that require special purpose potentials for a limited range of tasks, in particular (hyper-)active learning.
 We employ the single-element benchmarks~\cite{Zuo2020} including six datasets for, respectively, Li, Mo, Ni, Cu, Si, and Ge.
 These elements cover a range of chemical properties (main group metals, transition metals, and semiconductors), crystal structures (bcc, fcc, and diamond), and bonding types (metallic and covalent).
 Each dataset comprises the element’s ground-state crystal structure, strained configurations with strains ranging from $-10\%$ to $10\%$, slab structures with Miller indices up to three, and NVT \textit{ab initio} molecular dynamics simulations of bulk supercells, both with and without a single vacancy.
 We refer to \cite{Zuo2020} for further details.
 While the datasets provide a large number of training structures, they exhibit limited diversity compared to more recent MLIPs training sets.

-Our starting basis size was approximately 5000 (corresponding to a $D_{\rm tot}$ of 25 and $N_{\rm max}$ of 3).
+For this benchmark, the training and test sets are predefined.
+To construct the validation set, we randomly shuffle the training data and split it into 85\% training and 15\% validation subsets.
+Our starting basis size was 5292 (corresponding to a $D_{\rm tot}$ of 25 and a body order of 3).
 We then allowed OMP, ASP, and the ARD solver from scikit-learn~\cite{scikit-learn} to select the most relevant basis functions.
 We terminated {ASP} and {OMP} when the number of active elements hit 300 for the small model and 1000 for the large model.